maxtaco/oneshallpass/README.md

 ### Why not `bcrypt`?

 `bcrypt` does not offer the security properties we need for 1SP.
-`bcrypt` and their ilk are useful for hashing passwords on the server-side;
+`bcrypt` and their ilk are useful for hashing passwords on the server-side.
-they erect obstacles to attackers who have compromised a host's password file and are attempting to "crack" it by guessing which passwords the users of the site enter when they log in.
+They make guesses expensive for adversaries trying to "crack" a compromised password file, in which the adversary's goal is to recover as many as passwords possible in the shortest amount of time.

 We seek different properties.
 In particular, we assume that an attacker has acceess to some of your passwords stored on servers that he broke into (and whose programmers failed to secure with any sort of hashing mechanism).
 And he's smart enough to know that you're using 1SP.
 Thus, for each site he's broken into, he has a pair (t,m), where t is the input text to the 1SP function above, and m is the output.
 His goal is now to log-in as you to a different site, that he hasn't compromised.
 In other words, he seeks a new pair (t',m'), that he hasn't seen before, where m' is the output of the 1SP function for some new text t', referring to a new site.

-In turns out this is exactly the property HMAC provably provides under certain assumptions [[5](#citations),[6](#citations)].
-That is, they resist "existential forgery" under "known plaintext attacks".
+This is exactly the property HMAC provides [[5](#citations),[6](#citations)].
+It resists "existential forgery" under "known plaintext attacks".

+### What about salt?

+If you're asking about "salting" 1SP's passwords, you envision a better world in which many millions of people are using 1SP to manage their passwords!
+We're not they're yet, but that "American Dream" is handled by the current 1SP mechanism.

+Imagine an attacker who breaks into a site, steals its password file, and concludes that many of its users manage their passwords with 1SP.
+He now wants to crack all of their passwords in parallel.
+The "salt" that prevents such a rainbow table attack is that your email address is an input to 1SP.
+So you and your friend who both use the password "dog" will have to be cracked independently.

 ### What implementation of SHA2 and HMAC is 1SP using?